-Word to the Wise: These requirements are set forth in California’s Lien Law, and this law tends to be strictly enforced in the Golden State.
-Therefore, it’s important that your preliminary notice meets all of these requirements, or you may be at risk of losing your right to file a mechanics lien.
+Word to the Wise: California’s Lien Law outlines these rules, and strictly enforces it.
+Therefore, it’s important that your preliminary notice meets all of these requirements.
+Otherwise, you may be at risk of losing your right to file a mechanics lien.

 When Do I Send a California Preliminary Notice?